 Precontemplation

-The first stage of change is precontemplation which occurs in those who are entirely resistant or skeptical of being able to stop using.
+The first stage of change is the precontemplation stage which occurs in those who are entirely resistant or skeptical of being able to stop using.
 Individuals in this stage tend to feel hopeless about their abilities to overcome the challenges related to their addiction.
 They are also typically unwilling to get help.
 Others in this stage may not even think that their behaviors are problematic.
-This is because they either haven’t experienced any consequences of their use yet or are simply unwilling to accept their issues as being problematic.
+This is because they either haven’t experienced any consequences of their use yet or are unwilling to accept their issues as problematic.
 Eventually, however, individuals can be moved out of this stage after experiencing one or more repercussions of their use.
 This can cause them to think more about the severity of their situation.

 Contemplation

 Contemplating something simply means to think about something closely and attentively.
-Those addicted to drugs and/or alcohol often reach the second stage of change in their addiction when they become accustomed to the idea that their substance abuse is uncontrollable and that professional help is likely needed.
+Those addicted to drugs and alcohol often reach the second stage of change in their addiction when they become accustomed to the idea that their substance abuse is uncontrollable and that professional help is likely needed.
 That realization does not always lead to a phone call to a rehab center.
 Many people can remain in the contemplation stage for years.
 Even though they recognize that they have a problem that they cannot fix on their own, addicted individuals often hesitate to ask for help.
 In both the precontemplation and contemplation stages of change in addiction recovery, individuals are not yet seeking treatment.

 Preparation